nikhilbchilwant/AdTech/README.md

 This repository is the parent repository for the all applications that belong to the AdTech platform.
-The real-life platforms are very complicated and so this repository considers a simplified scenario of real time bidding.
+The real-life platforms are very complicated and so this repository considers a simplified scenario.

 ## Overview
 ![](drawings/modules.png)